-The system we design for saving energy in buildings is based on a likely future evolution of the Smart Grid and on the possibility of associating policies with energy consuming devices.
-We assume that each (portion of a) building is equipped with an interface with the Smart Grid that offers information on the price of energy proposed by different providers per time interval and possible maximum amount at that price.
+The system we design for saving energy in buildings is based on a likely future evolution of the smart grid and on the possibility of associating policies with energy consuming devices.
+We assume that each building (or part of a building) is equipped with an interface with the smart grid that offers information on the price of energy proposed by different providers per time interval and possible maximum amount available at that price.
 The time intervals are discrete and last one hour.
-Thus, contracts are electronically signed on an hourly basis as each hour the price and amounts can be different.
+Thus, contracts are electronically signed on an hourly basis, as each hour the price and amounts can be different.

-From the point of view of the office devices, we assume that any energy consuming apparatus, e.g., heater, fridge, printer, beamer, can be measured in its electrical energy consumption in kWh and can be controlled.
-Each device has associated a state machine and an energy consumption level for each state.
+From the point of view of the office devices, we assume that any energy consuming apparatus, e.g., heater, fridge, printer, projector, can be measured in its electrical energy consumption in kWh and can be controlled.
+Each device has an associated state machine and an energy consumption level for each state.
 For example, a fridge consumes about $10^{-3}$ kWh when idle, but about 0.63 kWh when actively cooling.
 The system has full access to reading the state of a device and can trigger a state transition.
-Data about energy consumption levels is obtained by analysis of historical data for that type of device.
+Data about energy consumption levels are obtained by analysis of historical data for that type of device.
 To avoid changing states of devices too often, we propose the notion of the minimum time unit.
-The minimum time unit is an adjustable parameter, which tells the system, how rapidly the devices can be forced to change states.
-In our implementation we used 15 minutes.
+The minimum time unit is an adjustable parameter that tells the system how rapidly the devices can be forced to change states.
+In our implementation, we used 15 minutes.